blashin888/conditions-for-non-fragility/draft.md

 Non-fragility begins here.

 Not by suppressing reaction,

 but by inserting a pause before escalation.

 ---

 ### 2. Trust as Allocation, Not Truth

-Trust is often not binary.
+Trust is not binary.

 It is dynamically allocated across:

 - Source (external credibility)

 - User (contextual reliability)

 - System (internal confidence)

-Failure occurs when:

-the weakest certainty tends to be treated as the strongest.
+The weakest certainty tends to be treated as the strongest.

-Non-fragility requires:

-- Recognizing relative confidence
+Relative confidence is recognized.

-- Adjusting weight without collapsing dialogue
+Weight adjusts without collapsing dialogue.

 ---

 ### 3. Modes Before Meaning

 Errors are not only about content.

 They are about mode selection.